Call it level three step one, call it level 2.75, but level three restrictions for Auckland are being ‘eased’ in three stages. Here’s what changes.

 “We need to continue to contain and control the virus as much as possible while we make our transition from a place where we only use heavy restrictions, to a place where we use vaccines and everyday public health measures … This is a change in approach we were always going to make over time.
 This Delta outbreak has accelerated that transition.

 Here’s how things change.

 It remains level three, but restrictions ease at the first stop on a three-step road map.
 No one is calling it level 2.75.

-It says level 2.75 right there in the headline and the picture.
+It says level 2.75 right there in the intro and the picture.

 So it does.
 It’s a tricky virus.
 Think of it as more like level three minus a quarter.
 Level three with a little gentle whittling.

 When does this first variation on level three, step one, kick in?

 Auckland will be arriving at step one on the three step level three offramp at 11.59pm tonight, Tuesday October 5.

 And what changes for people in Auckland?